High-Performance-IO/CAPIO-CL/doxygen/syntax_v1.md

 - `name`: The filenames to which the rule applies.
 The value of this keyword is an array of filenames.
 - `committed`: This keyword defines the “commit rule” associated with the files identified with the keywords name.
 Its value can be either:
-    - `on_close:N`: to express the CoC semantic, where N is an integer ≥ 1, or can be omitted if N=1;
+    - `on_close:N`: to express the CoC semantic, where N is an integer greater than 1, or can be omitted if N=1;
     - `on_termination`: to express the CoT semantic (default);
     - `on_file:filename`  to express the CoF semantic. `filename` is the file on which the commit rule will commit against.